 Ten Thousand Villages

-Nestled in Denver’s Cherry Creek North shopping district is a shop representing Asian, African, Latin American and Middle Eastern cultures through its handmade items.
+Nestled in Fort Collins is a shop representing Asian, African, Latin American and Middle Eastern cultures through its handmade items.
 The nonprofit’s mission is to: “create opportunities for artisans in developing countries to earn income by bringing their products and stories to our markets through long-term fair trading relationships.”
 The profits are used to increase purchases from international artisans and expand the retail network.
 Established in 1946, the social-good retailers have products in more than 300 fair trade specialty shops, but only a few namesake locations.
 Each item inside Ten Thousand Villages specifies its maker—whether it’s a leather messenger bag crafted by an artisan from Colombia, onyx coasters made by Dominion Traders in Pakistan, or a decoratively carved cinnamon-bark box by the Mai Vietnamese Handicrafts nonprofit organization.

 The two founders of Yobel Market were inspired to help displaced and struggling individuals during their time traveling abroad.
 They teamed up and began the socially conscious retail journey with a single microloan to Canaan Farm, which provided the capital for artisans to produce bamboo jewelry.
 After the inclusion of a couple more product lines, volunteer-run Yobel Market opened its brick-and-mortar location and established a business-essentials curriculum for entrepreneurs under the name Yobel International.
 Inside the Colorado Springs social-enterprise shop, find infinity scarves made by Life Stitch Sewing Center in northern Pakistan, partnered with a women’s empowerment and poverty relief mission; leather satchels from Kenya, supporting relief of poverty and orphans; and hand-knit baby booties from Peru, assisting women’s empowerment.